-The photograph above was taken by Robb Bell of RMB Photography on the 1st of July 2016 at the 111th Running of the Millarville races.
-This is me and my good friend Jill Dakers, our volunteer VIP host.
-I Chaired the committee of over 75 volunteers to organize what was an amazing day.
-We entertained approximately 4,500 people and had a wonderful day of horse racing, spectating, fun events for kids and a great celebration of Canada day with our community.
+The photograph above was taken at the 113th Running of the Millarville races.
+This is me and the jockeys who compete at our event.
+I have Chaired the committee of over 75 volunteers to organize this event fo the past 4 years.
+We entertain approximately 5,000 people each year and have a wonderful day of horse racing, spectating, fun events for kids and a great celebration of Canada day with our community.

 - want to learn more about accounting?
 Become a volunteer treasurer.